IvanDeus/TGminiApp-Metronome/README.md

 ### Step 5: Set Up Webhook

+This will connect your Telegram bot to your APP:

 `python setup_webhook.py`

 ### Step 6: Run Flask App

+To start the App in the background run:

 `python run-my-app.py start`

+This step will also initialize the SQLite database

 ### Step 7: Expose App Publicly

 Use Nginx + Let's Encrypt (Recommended for Production)